RandanCSS/randan/README.md

 As we emphasize the importance of the way your results look like, we highly suggest to use `randan` in Jupyter Notebook and store your data in `pandas` DataFrames.

 > _**N.B.:** You should understand that this project is under development now, which means it is constantly updating.
-We will have finished the main part of the package by the middle of June, 2020._
+But you can use all the modules and classes presented in the last release._

 ### Installation
 You can easily install the package from the PyPi by running: